~ 1812 Dinner Menu ~

 Crisp fresh baby gem lettuce topped with creamy blue cheese dressing, chopped red onion, fresh tomatoes, bacon, and hard-boiled egg.
 Finished with a balsamic reduction.

-Fresh arcadian greens tossed in our green apple vinaigrette dressing, topped with green apples, roasted walnuts and blue cheese crumbles.
+Fresh Arcadian greens tossed topped with green apples, roasted walnuts and blue cheese crumbles.
+Served with green apple vinaigrette dressing.

 Add Anchovies...........................................$3.00